 Some of our favorite ideas for travel-themed live auction items include:

-• Stays at luxury beach resorts with meals and activities included
+• Stays at luxury or all-inclusive beach resorts

-• All-inclusive ocean or river cruises with multiple ports of call
+• Ocean or river cruises with multiple ports of call

 • Flights and hotel stays for a domestic destination of the winner’s choice

-• Holiday-season trip to New York City for VIP viewing of either the Macy’s Thanksgiving Day Parade or the New Year’s Eve celebration in Times Square
+• Holiday-season trip to New York City for the Macy’s Thanksgiving Day Parade, the Radio City Christmas Spectacular, or the New Year’s Eve celebration in Times Square

 • Family vacation to Disney World or Disneyland, including park admission and on-property accommodations